Clearwater, Kansas

 Clearwater is a city in Sedgwick County, Kansas, United States.
 As of the 2020 census, the population of the city was 2,653.

 History

-Clearwater was first settled in 1870, then platted as a city in 1872.
-It was named from the clear water of the river upon which it is situated.
+Clearwater was settled in 1870, and platted as a city in 1872.
+The community was named after the Ninnescah River that runs west and south of it.
+The name "Ninnescah" comes from the Osage Indian language, where "Ninne" means water and "scah" can mean clear, salt, spring, good, or white water.
 The first post office in Clearwater was established in 1871, and the name of the post office was officially spelled out Clear Water until 1894.
-The Chisholm Trail ran along the east side of the community from 1867 to 1871.
+The Chisholm Trail ran along the eastern side of the community from 1867 to 1871.